volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 *Must return a boolean value.*

 The preventExtensions trap is triggered when **Object.preventExtensions** method is used.

+> The **Object.preventExtensions** method prevents new properties from ever being added to an object.

 It executes only with the **target** argument: